DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

     }
 </script>
 ```
-Once that was create I moved on to creating the partial view for after authentication.
+Then I moved on to creating the partial view for after authentication.

 ```html
 <!-- <h2>Page 1 Authentication</h2>-->